Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Introduction

 \section{Introduction}

 Graphs are widely used in modeling linked data, and there has been tremendous interest in efficient methods for finding patterns in graphs, an area often called ``graph mining''.
-A fundamental task in graph mining is the identification of dense subgraphs, which are groups of vertices that are tightly interconnected.
+A fundamental task in graph mining is the identification of {\em dense subgraphs}, which are groups of vertices that are tightly interconnected.

-Many big data applications need to identify dense subgraphs from an evolving graph that is changing with time as new edges are added and old edges are deleted.
-For example~\cite{AKS+13} were able to identify breaking stories from the Twitter message stream in real-time through mining dense subgraphs from an evolving graph.
-Analysis of communities within microblogging platforms~\cite{JS+07} can be performed through identifying dense structures within an evolving graph representing connections between users.
-Identifying dense substructures in a graph is a critical component of other mining tasks, such as identifying groups of closely linked people in a social network~\cite{hanneman-socialnw,LSZL2011,LSH2008}, identifying web communities~\cite{GKT05,KRRT1999,RH2005}, and in constructing the Phylogenetic Tree of Life~\cite{DABMMS2004,SDREL2003,YBE2005}.
+Many applications need to identify dense subgraphs from an evolving graph that is changing with time as new edges are added and old edges are deleted.
+Examples include real-time identification of stories from Twitter~\cite{AKS+13} through mining dense subgraphs from an evolving graph on entities, and the maintenance of common intervals among genomes~\cite{CRR11} through mining maximal cliques in an appropriately defined dynamic graph.
+More broadly, identifying dense structures in a graph is applicable to any task that needs to identify and analyze communities with a network, such as the analysis of communities among users in microblogging platforms~\cite{JS+07}, identification of groups of closely linked people in a social network~\cite{hanneman-socialnw,LSZL2011,LSH2008}, identification of web communities~\cite{GKT05,KRRT1999,RH2005}, and even in the construction of the Phylogenetic Tree of Life~\cite{DABMMS2004,SDREL2003,YBE2005}.

-Most current methods for identifying dense subgraphs are batch methods designed for static graphs.
-When presented with a graph $G$, they can enumerate the set of all dense subgraphs within $G$.
-Suppose we used such a batch method to identify dense subgraphs within a graph $G$; if $G$ changes slightly, say, by the addition of a few edges to yield $G'$, we will have to enumerate all subgraphs within $G'$ all over again, even though the set of dense subgraphs may have only changed slightly in going from $G$ to $G'$.
-This is of course, a source of serious inefficiency, so that methods designed for static graphs are not applicable to a graph that is changing.
-Different methods are needed for handling a dynamic graph.
+Most current methods for identifying dense subgraphs are designed for a static graph.
+Suppose we used a method designed for a static graph to handle a dynamic graph.
+If the input graph changes slightly, say, by the addition of a few edges, it is necessary to enumerate all dense subgraphs all over again, even though the set of dense subgraphs may have only changed slightly due to the addition of the new edges.
+This repeated and redundant work is a source of serious inefficiency, so that methods designed for static graphs are not applicable to a graph that is changing frequently.
+Different methods are needed, which can handle changes to a graph more efficiently.
 From a foundational perspective, identifying dense structures in a graph has been a problem of long-standing interest in computer science, but even basic questions remain unanswered on dynamic graphs.